-Puff pastry, chocolate, one egg, and one tablespoon water.
-All you need to make this delicious puff pastry chocolate dessert.
+Chocolate and puff pastry, one egg, and one tablespoon of water: it is all you need to make this delicious puff pastry chocolate dessert.
 And about 30 minutes of your time.

 This is my daughter's favorite kind of dessert.
-I don't even have to ask, every few weeks or so she would ask me to, please, make something with puff pastry again.
-Either these mini croissants, cinnamon rolls, or her absolute favorite mini apple pies.
-Well, all these unless she is asking for a super plain pudding...
+I don't even have to ask.
+Every few weeks or so, she asks me to please make something with puff pastry again, either these walnut puff pastry swirls, cherry turnovers, or her absolute favorite muffin tin apple pies.

 How to make chocolate puff pastry?